kyma-project/community-modules/docs/user/update-modules.md

 - **Security**: Receive security patches and vulnerability fixes that protect your cluster and applications
 - **New Features**: Access the latest functionality, improvements, and capabilities added by the community
 - **Bug Fixes**: Benefit from bug fixes and stability improvements
-- **Compatibility**: Ensure compatibility with newer versions of Kyma and other dependencies
+- **Compatibility**: Ensure compatibility with newer versions of Kyma modules and other dependencies
 - **Performance**: Take advantage of performance optimizations and efficiency improvements

 > [!WARNING]
 > Before updating a module, review the release notes and changelog for breaking changes or migration requirements.
 Some updates may require additional configuration or manual migration steps.

-## Prerequisites

-- Access to your Kyma cluster
-- Appropriate permissions to modify modules
-- Knowledge of the module name you want to update

 ## Check Available Versions